9ziggy9/Zigital/README.md

 state will be updated and the results can be interpreted via connections to bulbs.
 Left click to cancel path currently being drawn.
 Note that delete will remove all components at the moment, I am looking to fix this shortly.
+Projects can be saved and loaded but currently I have not yet implemented abstraction of components.

+## Coming soon
+Abstraction of circuits to be used as custom components; this will be done via compilation of truth tables by permuting over all possible inputs.
+From this it would be relatively straightforward to return a custom logic function for the desired component via closure.

 ## Known bugs
 - Currently deletion of wires is done in one foul swoop, a proximity deletion to a wire needs to be